Wildhoney/EmberCrossfilter/README.md

 How do I use it?
 -------------

-EmberCrossfilter can be configuring with one configuration object (`filterMap`).
+EmberCrossfilter can be configured with one configuration object (`filterMap`).

 In the bundled example we have the following configuration:

 	filterMap: {
 		colour:   { property: 'colours', dimension: 'colour',  method: 'filterInArray', value: null },